 In 1998, he married Rebecca C. Straub and they have 3 children, Isaac, Emilee, and Jonah Hirschy.
 He and his family are members of Pleasant Dale Church of the Brethren, where Ryan serves on the music committee and assists in leading worship.
-He also is on the Adams County Community Foundation Grants Committee and the Adams Central Scholarship Board, where he is currently the President.
+He also is on the Adams County Community Foundation Grants Committee.

-Ryan is also an accomplished singer and has performed all over.
-He has sang for countless weddings, funerals, social functions, sporting events, and worship services through the years.
+Ryan is also an accomplished singer and has performed throughout the United States.
+He has sung for countless weddings, funerals, social functions, sporting events, and worship services through the years.
 He enjoys spending time with his family, landscaping his property, and is an avid sports fan for the Adams Central Jets, the Indiana Hoosiers, and the Detroit Tigers.

 Owner / Funeral Director